EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 {: #fig-stack title="EST protected with OSCORE."}
 {: artwork-align="center"}

 EST-oscore follows closely the EST-coaps and EST design.
-The message types for simple enroll, reenroll, CA certificate retrieval, CSR Attributes request messages and server-side key generation messages apply.
-Section references in this paragraph refer to EST-coaps ({{I-D.ietf-ace-coap-est}}): The payload format, message bindings, CoAP response codes, message fragmentation based on Block-Wise, and the delayed responses specified in Section 5 apply.

-# Discovery and URI
+## Discovery and URI

-The discovery of EST resources defined in Section 5.1 of {{I-D.ietf-ace-coap-est}}, as well as the new Resource Type defined in Section 9.1 of {{I-D.ietf-ace-coap-est}} apply to EST-oscore.
+The discovery of EST resources and the definition of the short EST-coaps URI paths specified in Section 5.1 of {{I-D.ietf-ace-coap-est}}, as well as the new Resource Type defined in Section 9.1 of {{I-D.ietf-ace-coap-est}} apply to EST-oscore.
 Support for OSCORE is indicated by the "osc" attribute defined in Section 9 of {{I-D.ietf-core-object-security}}, for example:

 ~~~~~~~~~~~